jlov7/ASR-Copilot/README.md

 - Expand evaluation metrics (latency, cost) using the scaffolding in `docs/EVALS.md`.
 - Share feedback in the `docs/CHANGELOG.md` discussion log to inform the next sprint.
 - File issues for Docker/Codespaces improvements or ecosystem adapters (e.g., ServiceNow change integration).
+- Use the **Refresh Media Assets** workflow (Actions tab) if you tweak the UI and need new screenshots.

 ## License
 Distributed under the [Apache 2.0 License](LICENSE).
 See the license file for details and the NOTICE requirements for derivative work.